debpal/OptiDamTool/docs/userguide.rst

 where each key corresponds to a DataFrame containing dam lifespan results, system-wide sedimentation statistics, individual dam performance metrics, and the simulation parameters used.

+This method also provides an option to save the output dictionary to the input directory as a set of JSON files.
+Each file is named after a dictionary key and contains the corresponding DataFrame.

 .. code-block:: python